JacquelineDMcGraw/JacquelineDMcGraw/README.md

 - 📍 Boston, MA

-- 🎓 BS Game Design
+- 🎓 B.S.
+Game Design

-- 🚧 Pursuing MA Digital Media Design
+- 🚧 Pursuing M.A.
+Digital Media Design

 - 💛 Games, UI/UX design, accessibility

 <br/>
 <br/>

-<p align="left">I love creating engaging digital experiences and frequently advocate for inclusive, accessible products that follow universal design techniques. ♿</p>
+<p align="left">I love creating engaging digital experiences and frequently advocate for inclusive, accessible products that follow universal design techniques.
+When designing, I strive to create user interfaces that need no explanation, and believe that the most effective way to learn is while having fun in a judgement free zone. 🎉</p>

-<p>I strive to create user interfaces that need no explanation, and believe that the most effective way to learn is while having fun in a judgement free zone. 🎉</p>
+<p>I'm a newly Certified Accessible Player Experience Practitioner through the Able Gamers Charity– if you haven't heard of it, you should [check out getting certified](https://accessible.games/apxp/) to rid your game of experience blockers. 💪</p>

 <!-- ![image](https://github.com/saadeghi/saadeghi/blob/master/dino.gif) -->
 <!-- <ul>